ThamsanqaMpontshane/Node-JS-Assignment/README.md

 ## Database Used
 My first choice of database to use was fs which is the file system , but due to the amount of errors I was getting .
 My last resort was to Use Sqlite3 which worked perfectly
 ## Installation
- Clone The Repo From Github To Local
+ Fork And Clone The Repo From Github To Local

     git clone https://github.com/ThamsanqaMpontshane/Node-JS-Assignment.git